Drawing from elements as diverse as vegetable papyrus, flowers, brass, copper, aluminum, gold and silver leaf, taken together

 WA 2020, Waterloo Arts Gallery, Cleveland, OH

-Bring It, Prince George”s County Exhibition, Lowe House,
+Prince George’s County Exhibition, Lowe House, Annapolis, MD

 Professional Experience: